-16 or more teams competing = top 16 teams advance (Sweet 16) then on to Awesome 8 and Fabulous 4 8 - 15 teams competing = top 8 teams advance (Awesome 8) then on to Fabulous 4 to the State competition.
-The scores (highest to lowest) would determine the ranking.
+16 or more teams competing = top 16 teams advance (Sweet 16), then on to Awesome 8, Fabulous 4, then a Regional Final

+8 - 15 teams competing = top 8 teams advance (Awesome 8), then on to Fabulous 4, then a Regional Final

+There can be some adjustment in how far Bracket Play is extended.
+Larger regions may send more than one team to the State competition.
+The scores (highest to lowest) determine the ranking or seeding in the bracket.
 However, remember that these readers are competitive and will want to know their rankings.
-It is advised to have a Championship round with the top four teams.

-There can be some adjustment in how far Bracket Play is extended.
-Larger regions send more than one team